vuskovic09/tesla-motors/README.md

 # tesla motors
- A javascript oriented practice project, dedicated to Tesla Motors and it's founder, Elon Musk
+ A javascript oriented practice project, dedicated to Tesla Motors and the founder, Elon Musk

+ Created from scratch, without using plugins